input-output-hk/mithril/docs/root/manual/developer-docs/nodes/mithril-aggregator.md

 ### Bootstrap sub-command (test-only)

 You can run the 'genesis bootstrap' command in release mode with the default configuration, but **only in test mode**.
-This will enable the Mithril Aggregator node to bootstrap a `Genesis Certificate`.
-After completing this operation, the Mithril Aggregator will be capable of producing new snapshots and certificates.
+This will enable the Mithril aggregator node to bootstrap a `genesis certificate`.
+After completing this operation, the Mithril aggregator will be capable of producing new snapshots and certificates.

 ```bash
 ./mithril-aggregator genesis bootstrap